 This can help to speed up recall.
 For instance, the number “82” is always represented as a door in my narrative; a door that opens up into a new world each time.
 At first, I found this problematic.
 The number 82 occurred several times in the first 200 digits and I initially had difficulty remembering which world I was stepping into.
 However, recurrent practice resolved this issue and it actually helped to speed up my recall.
 Although, I would suggest not using the same representations and numbers too often.
 Personally, I found that using them once or twice per 100 digits was effective.

 Now, some of you are probably thinking, WHY?
 Why on earth would someone spend time trying to remember the digits of pi?
 What is the point?
 Without trying to sound offensive, I find this to be an incredibly stupid question.
 Mastering the method of loci could completely transform the way that I learn and perceive the world.
-Instead of planting myself in front of the TV for an hour watching some mindless, counter-productive TV show, I would much rather spend a small amount of time each day, learning a technique that could benefit many different realms of my life.
 If I can apply this technique to a real-life context, like my University studies, this could help tremendously with my exams and recall ability.
 I believe this is actually a major problem with the education system today.
 School and University students are overloaded with content and information, yet aren’t taught the effective techniques to retain and recall this information.
 People spend hours upon hours re-writing content to try and get it to stick in their mind, yet don’t realise there are techniques out there that could significantly speed up the learning process.
 Overall, this method has made me realise that there must be so many other mind techniques out there that I am completely unaware of.
 Simply taking the time to actively learn these techniques could completely change the way we think and learn.

 If you think 340 digits is impressive.
 It’s really not, Lu Chao from China currently holds first place and can recite 67,890 digits!
 I find it incredible just how much storage our minds can hold.
 If you have found this interesting and want to give it a go yourself, I challenge you to remember the first 10 digits of pi in five minutes.
 First break it up into chunks, i.e. “14, 15, 92, 65, 35”.
 Attach these number to a narrative and try to memorise it in under five minutes.
 If you manage to do this, that’s a great start!
 And with practice, this process will become faster and faster.